rnmapbox/maps/README.md

 ---
 ## Developer Group

 Have a question or need some help?
-Join our [Gitter developer group](https://gitter.im/rnmapbox/Lobby)!
+Use [Github discussions](https://github.com/rnmapbox/maps/discussions) or the [react-native channel](https://discord.com/channels/1004826913229000704/1092426983696248893) in the mapbox discord.